 But I’ve always wanted to write novels.

-My MFA program did very little to prepare me for the difficult task of writing a novel.
+My MFA program did little to prepare me for the difficult task of writing a novel.
 And it did even less to prepare me for the equally difficult task of getting a novel published.

 So I had to teach myself.